Can you freeze coconut flour? Storage Tips + Recipes

 Whether you’re a seasoned coconut flour enthusiast or a beginner looking to incorporate it into your gluten-free baking adventures, this guide will provide you with all the knowledge you need.

-From freezing techniques to signs of spoilage, including some of my most favorite coconut flour recipes using this wonderful gluten-free flour!
+From freezing techniques to signs of spoilage, keep reading as I include some of my most favorite coconut flour recipes using this wonderful gluten-free flour!

 Storing Coconut Flour: The Basics

-When it comes to storing coconut flour, the key is to protect it from moisture, heat, and light, which can cause deterioration.
+When it comes to storing coconut flour, the key is to protect it from moisture, heat, and light, which can cause deterioration in the nut oils.

 If you have a bag of unopened coconut flour, the original packaging is a great place to leave it until you have opened it.